 A 2010 study examined the approaches to GPP implementation in nine Member States plus Norway.
 As part of the overall review of EU public procurement legislation in 2011, an assessment of the strategic use of public procurement (encompassing environmental, social and innovation/industrial policy goals) was also commissioned.

 The most common misconception about GPP is that green products cost more.
-However, upon closer inspection, this does not necessarily hold true.
+However, depending on how costs are considered, this may not necessarily hold true.

-In addition, where a life-cycle costing approach is taken to competing products or services, greener alternatives are often cheaper even where the initial purchase price is higher.
-This is even more likely to be true where an environmental LCC approach is applied (please see FAQ on life-cycle costing for further information).
+In addition, where a life-cycle costing (LCC) approach is taken to competing products or services, greener alternatives may be cheaper even where the initial purchase price is higher.
+This is even more likely to be true where an environmental LCC approach is applied.
+More detailed information on LCC in procurement is available here.

 Good examples concern energy-using products, for which a “high” purchasing price is often more than compensated for by long-term savings.
 Depending on the product, the payback period may be as short as six months, for example in the case of energy efficient light bulbs.

 If contracting authorities wish to ascertain which products are most cost effective for them then it is recommended that an LCC calculation is made and included as part of the contract award criteria.